Growth Metrics

 Estee Lauder Companies (EL) Short-term Investments (2016 - 2018)

-Estee Lauder Companies (EL) has 5 years of Short-term Investments data on record, last reported at $525.0 million in Q4 2018.
+Estee Lauder Companies has reported Short-term Investments over the past 5 years, most recently at $525.0 million for Q4 2018.